Planning your Boston Fall activities? See how to enjoy Boston in the Fall in these 6 neighborhoods.

 When you’ve shopped till you’ve dropped, snuggle up inside Beacon Hill Bistro located nearby.
 I stopped here for lunch after a day of shopping.

 I lived in this neighborhood for a few years and really liked it.
-It’s commonly known as the “hip”, gentrified part of Boston.
-There are lots of restored Victorian brownstone buildings and pretty walking areas with an English resemblance.. also moms with their $800 strollers and non fat soy lattes.
+South End is commonly known as the “hip”, gentrified part of Boston.
+There are lots of restored Victorian brownstone buildings and pretty walking areas with an English resemblance.. also moms with their $800 strollers and nonfat soy lattes.
 Lol… can’t relate.
 They have some great shops here too though.

 As in any big city, avoid walking at night solo.
 South of Huntington can be a little “rougher”.